 Most of the sympathetic characters in Tinker, Tailor, Soldier, Spy.
 Intelligence work is portrayed as both physically dangerous and emotionally exhausting, but the secretive nature of everything they do requires spies to keep their sorrows to themselves.
 Peter Guillam and Jim Prideaux may be the Stoic Woobie kings.

-K in the Men in Black films.
+K in the Men In Black films.
 It is directly addressed in the third movie but really it is present in the first two films.

-The burglar Marv in the Home Alone films suffers horrendous abuse at the hands of Kevin, but unlike his partner Harry, who often groans and mumbles after falling into Kevin's traps, Marv never complains at one point in the sequel even adopts a Superman pose and bellows "NEVER!" when Kevin tauntingly asks him and Harry if they've had enough pain.
+The burglar Marv in the Home Alone films suffers horrendous abuse at the hands of Kevin, but unlike his partner Harry, who often groans and mumbles after falling into Kevin's traps, Marv never complains and at one point in the sequel even adopts a Superman pose and bellows "NEVER!" when Kevin tauntingly asks him and Harry if they've had enough pain.

-Aragorn in The Lord of the Rings.
+Aragorn.
 Family?
 Dead.
 The culture of his birthright?
 Declining steeply.
 Hope of success?
 Virtually zero.
 Chances of marrying his true love?
 As low as previous, because his success would itself be bride-price.
 Complaints?
 None.